Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Methodology

-From \renaissance we can compare some of the key characteristics of the D14 model against simulation datasets in order to test the veracity of some of the key underlying assumptions of the model.
-Considering again Eq. \ref{eqn:n_IMBH_den}, we see that calculating the number density depends on the halo mass function, the probability of a flux receiving supercritical flux and the probability of a halo remaining pristine.
-From \renaissance the key quantities that can be extracted are the mean LW luminosities $\langle L_{\text{LW, Ren.}}(z, M)\rangle$ as a function of redshift and neighbouring halo mass and the pristine fraction of halos $P_{\text{LW, Ren.}}(z, \text{M}_{\text{target}})$ as a function of redshift and target halo mass. \\ However, we begin our analysis by examining the halo mass function, which is the main driver of the number of heavy seeds.
-We then move onto the pristine fraction (where \renaissance will play a role) and the probability of a halo receiving a super-critical flux (where again \renaissance will play a role).
+From \texttt{Renaissance} we can compare some of the key characteristics of the D14 model against simulation datasets in order to test the veracity of some of the key underlying assumptions of the model.
+Considering again Eq. \ref{eqn:n_IMBH_den}, we see that calculating the number density depends on the halo mass function, the probability of a halo receiving supercritical flux and the probability of a halo remaining pristine.
+From \texttt{Renaissance} the key quantities that can be extracted are the mean LW luminosity densities $\langle L_{\text{LW, Ren.}}(z, M)\rangle$ as a function of redshift and neighbouring halo mass and the pristine fraction of halos $P_{\text{LW, Ren.}}(z, \text{M}_{\text{target}})$ as a function of redshift and target halo mass.

+Note that while previous works (see e.g. \cite{Smith_2018, McCaffrey_2024}) showed that \texttt{Renaissance} post-processed black holes struggled to grow to heavy seed scales i.e. $M_{\text{BH}} \sim 10^5$ M$_{\odot}$, we are only interested in halos themselves as hosts whose environment fits the criteria to later form heavy-seed black holes.
+We do not investigate the later growth and dynamics of these black holes in this study.

+However, we begin our analysis by examining the halo mass function, which is the main driver of the number of heavy seeds.
+We then move onto the pristine fraction (where \texttt{Renaissance} will play a role) and the probability of a halo receiving a super-critical flux (where again \texttt{Renaissance} will play a role).